Inishturk

 Inishturk (Inis Toirc in Irish, meaning Wild Boar Island) is an inhabited island of County Mayo, in Ireland.

 Geography

 The island lies about 15 km off the coast; its highest point reaches 189.3 m above sea level.
 Between Inisturk and Clare Island lies Caher Island.
 It has a permanent population of 58 people.
 There are two main settlements, both on the more sheltered eastern end of the island, Ballyheer and Garranty.
 Bellavaun and Craggy are abandoned settlements.
-The British built a Martello tower on the western coast during the Napoleonic Wars.

 History

 Inishturk has been inhabited on and off since 4,000 BCE and has been inhabited permanently since at least 1700.
+Some of the island's more recent inhabitants are descended from evacuees from Inishark to the southwest.

-Some of the more recent inhabitants are descended from evacuees from Inishark to the southwest.
+A Martello tower was built during the Napoleonic Wars, c.
+1805, on Inishturk's western coast.